Rodrig79/Machine-Learning-Data-Analysis-Project/README.md

 Deaths Per Capita: Used the same function as cases per capita Deaths per capita = (Deaths/State Population) * 100,000

+Population: Estimated state population in 2019.
+Used to calculate Cases and Deaths per capita.

 <h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>